gleam-lang/website/cheatsheets/gleam-for-php-users.md

 let name = person.name
 ```

-An important difference to note is there is no Java-Style object-orientation in
+An important difference to note is there is no Java-style object-orientation in
 Gleam, thus methods can not be added to types.
 However opaque types exist,
 see below.

 ### Unions

-PHP generally does not support unions with a few exceptions such as type x or
+PHP generally does not support unions with a few exceptions such as:

+- type x or `null`
-`null` and `Array` or `Traversable`.
+- `Array` or `Traversable`.

 In Gleam functions must always take and receive one type.
 To have a union of
 two different types they must be wrapped in a new custom type.